zigbeefordomoticz/Domoticz-Zigbee/CONTRIBUTING.md

 ## Contributing
-Thank you for considering contributing to Zigate plugin.
-It is people like you that make the Domoticz Zigate plugin such a great and powerful tool.
+Thank you for considering contributing to Zigbee for Domoticz plugin.
+It is people like you that make it such a great and powerful tool.

-You can contirbute on different matters :
+You can contribute on different matters :

 * Testing purpose
 Contributors will help in the testing of the beta and pre-release.